dhui808/software-concepts/mongodb.md

     NoSQL databases were developed during the Internet era in response to the inability of SQL databases to address the needs of web scale applications that handled huge amounts of data and traffic.

-    How MongoDB is different from columns based database?
-If it is loading data on memory, for huge data how will you handle it?

     With column types, the data is stored by columns which can enable efficient aggregation operations / queries on a particular column.